metasnf

 The data_list

-structure is a structured list of
+class is a structured list of data frames

-metadata about each dataframe.
-It should only contain the input
+each data frame.
+It should only contain the data frames we want to

-and depression scores.
+anxiety and depression scores.

 # Note that you do not need to explicitly name every single named element